-Our next web conference for Future Fuel Outlook members will be held Wednesday, February 27 from 10-11:30 a.m.
-ET (4:00-5:30 Paris/Brussels time) on the study “Effects of Ethanol Blends on Light-Duty Vehicle Emissions: A Critical Review.”
+The presentation and webinar recording from the first 2019 web conference for Future Fuel Outlook members is now posted.
+The webinar focused on the study, “Effects of Ethanol Blends on Light-Duty Vehicle Emissions: A Critical Review.”

 This is a study I have worked on for the past year with colleagues Nigel Clark, professor emeritus of West Virginia University, Terry Higgins and David McKain.
 Nigel is an expert energy systems R&D, emphasizing engines, fuels, emissions, and transportation.
 Terry is an expert in fuel composition and refining.
 And, David is an expert in vehicles, fuels, emissions and aftertreatment systems.
-The study was sponsored by the Urban Air Initiative and conducted independently.
+Our bios are linked:

-A few of our conclusions, which we’ll be discussing during the webinar, include the following:
+A few of our conclusions, which we discussed during the webinar, include the following:

 The blending of fuels used in the studies reviewed represents a major cause of differences in conclusions and draws into question applicability to real-world predictions.
 This is a major study finding here, and that is something that needs to be highlighted to the affected industries and policymakers alike.

 Many of the blends used in emissions studies do not reflect typical makeup of in-use fuels.
 They are not reflective of real-world fuel blending that happens at the refinery or terminal.
 This is certainly the case in studies where “match blended” fuels were used to test a few select parameters, such as ethanol.